gundermanc/tools/README.md

 - msbclean: Clean project
 - msbrestore: Perform Nuget restore.

+### Patching applications
+Defines some simple commands for backing up, patching, and restoring installed applications based on a configuration file.
+Use with Visual Studio 'vspatch' command to patch a VS install.
+- ptedit [profile]: Opens the selected profile for editing.
+- ptget [profile]: Gets a list of profiles.
+- ptapply [profile]: Applies the selected profile.
+- ptstatus [profile]: Checks the current target application for patched files.
+- ptrevert [profile]: Reverts the current profile's patched binaries.

 ### Process Snapshot
 Defines some convenient scripts and aliases for killing groups of processes to help get you unblocked if a build executable is locking a file.